 One unique aspect of this program is that it enables students to earn national certification in Kodály music teaching through CSU’s Colorado Kodály Institute while earning a master's degree.
 The Colorado Kodály Institute (CKI) is one of the select programs endorsed by the Organization of American Kodály Educators.
 CKI faculty are among the top experts in the United States, and the University Center for the Arts location, at the foothills of the Rockies, provides an inspiring setting for personal growth.

-The degree is designed to be completed over a time span of three summers with a minimum of 30 total credits, with several online and/or evening courses required to be taken during the school year.
+The degree is designed to be completed over a time span of three summers with a minimum of 30 total credits (the degree is officially conferred at the end of the fall semester following the term in which all coursework has been completed), with several distance and/or evening courses required to be taken during the school year.
 Students have the option, therefore, of living remotely during the school year and traveling to Fort Collins for the core summer coursework.
 The majority of participants in this degree program teach either part or full-time during the school year, gaining relevant experience while pursuing the graduate degree.
 As a result, they are continually assimilating real-world teaching experiences into their academic coursework.
-The degree is officially conferred at the end of the fall semester following the term in which all course work has been completed.

 Applicants are expected to be State-Licensed Music Teachers* and demonstrate excellent musicianship and interpersonal skills.